bmmoore43/MachineLearning-Weka/README.md

 	Calculate the fmeasure for each run, and find the highest fmeasure.
 	Use the score associated with this f-measure as your cutoff for classifying

+2. apply models to cross validated samples

+		python /mnt/home/lloydjo1/scripts/2_Machine_Learning/machine_learning_pipeline_3-apply_manual_cv_models-balanced_arffs.py

+arguments:

+	inp1 = directory with [arff]_grid_search subdirectories

+This script will generate a runcc file for applying the manual models of the best parameter sets for each classifier: output runcc file: main_dir/all_apply_models.runcc

+3. associate scores with cross-validated samples #this step requires scikit

+		python /mnt/home/lloydjo1/scripts/2_Machine_Learning/machine_learning_pipeline_4-associate_gene_ids-balanced_arffs.py

+arguments:

+	inp1 = directory with [arff]_grid_search subdirectories
+	inp2 = file with instance IDs from the original, unbalanced ARFF file

+This script will associate yes probability scores with gene IDs for each balanced, manually CV split file.
+It will also combine all scores across files for each ML classifer into one output file.

+  output score files: input_dir/model--[classifier]--[parameters].scores

+#use best model to apply to unknown data

-2. Next you need the best_models.runcc file generated in step 7 (assessing grid search performance)
+1. First you need the best_models.runcc file generated in step 7 (assessing grid search performance)

 	qsub this file:

 		python /mnt/home/john3784/2-specialized_metab_project/qsub_hpc.py  -f submit -u john3784 -c best_models.runcc -w 239 -m 12 		   -n 230
 3. use the following script to generate another runcc file to apply best-performing models to an unlabled ARFF file:

 		/mnt/home/lloydjo1/scripts/2_Machine_Learning/machine_learning_pipeline_3b-apply_models_to_unlabeled-balanced_arff.py